TranPhucVinh/Cplusplus/Physical layer/Thread/Race condition.md

-# 2 threads increase a shared variable
+# One thread function handler to increase a shared value

 ```cpp
 #include <iostream>